cosmosiris/foreveraloaner-rails/README.md

 ### Current Features
 1. Users can create an account and post an item they want to loan
 2. Users can search for items
 3. Users can visit the profile of a loaner or borrower they are interested in working with
 4. Users can review a person they have borrowed from
 5. Users can review a person they have loaned an item to
+6. In-app private messaging
+7. Full test-suite

 ### Stretch Goals
 1. Booking/Payment system for making a security deposit when reserving an item